KartelAG/stunnel-config-generator/README.md

 **Usage:**

 1. Make sure that serverlist.txt is up to date
+1. Correct _stunnel-header.conf_ with your paths to pid and stunnel log
 1. Enter node internal ip to INT_IP variable in _config-stunnel.sh_.
 If NAT is used between the nodes, use EXT_IP parameter
 1. start _config-stunnel.sh_ script